pgbenng/Stock-Portfolio-Manager/README.md

 ## User Stories

-- As a user, I want to be able to add any amount of stocks that I've bought to my stock portfolio.
+- As a user, I want to be able to add any number of stocks that I've bought to my investing account (all users will only have one account for now).
-- As a user, I want to see how much total gain/loss I have gotten on my investments.
+- As a user, I want to see the total amount of money I have deposited into my account.
-- As a user, I want to add any amount of stocks to my watchlist.
+- As a user, I want to see the list of stocks I bought in my investing account, including each stock's value in the portfolio and number of shares purchased.
-- As a user, I want to see every transaction that I have made since creating my portfolio.
+- As a user, I want to add any amount of stocks into my stock watchlist.